Debt & Credit Help Credit Score & Repair

 Bottom line

-Alternatively, you might investigate a credit counseling agency instead.
+If your credit history is accurate, but you wish you had a higher credit score, consider using a credit counseling service.
 These are typically nonprofit companies that connect you with a credit counselor and provide a free consultation to get you started.

-And whether it's you or a hired credit repair business working to correct your credit report, now is a good time to learn more about how to manage your money and avoid more credit issues in the future.
+If you need either a credit repair company or credit counseling, now is a good time to learn more about how to manage your money and avoid more credit issues in the future.
 Best practices for a better credit score include avoiding late payments to any lenders or creditors, keeping your credit balances below 30% of the available credit limit, and being mindful not to rack up too many hard inquiries at once.

 Experian Boost Benefits